fpischedda/francesco.pischedda.info/pages/services.rst

 - game development
 - servers and services
 - desktop and mobile applications
-- integration with third party softwares
+- integration with third party soft wares

 I have no strict preference for a specific business domain but I will NOT work on: